SebastianGarrido2790/Data-Science-Portafolio/1_AI-ML_Customer_Churn/README.md

 This project integrates state-of-the-art AI methods for text summarization and embeddings, leveraging libraries from Hugging Face, OpenAI, and the broader Python ecosystem for data science and machine learning.

 ---

-For any further questions or contributions, please refer to the [contribution guidelines](CONTRIBUTING.md) or open an issue on GitHub.

 ## Contact